curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: Mauricio Tripp, Unidad de Genómica Avanzada

 A detailed description of a single chemical process, this story serves several useful functions, including: a purely academic topic without autobiographical content; a mixture of videography with scientific visualization tools; a learning object; and a faculty member’s research emphasis.
+For a researcher (faculty member, graduate student, undergrad researcher) this is a useful venue for communicating research to a general audience, as well as to fellow specialists.

 ### Dad, What do you do for a living?
 ![screenshot](images/storytelling-dad-what-do-you-do.png)